-- D.6.b.i Inspection of the shoulder may reveal deltoid and rotator cuff atrophy; - D.6.b.ii Range of motion is limited, particularly in internal rotation and in cross-body adduction; - D.6.b.iii Passive motion through the 60-90° arc of flexion may be accompanied by pain and crepitus; this is accentuated as the shoulder is moved in and out of internal rotation; - D.6.b.iv Active elevation of the shoulder is usually more uncomfortable than passive elevation; - D.6.b.v Pain on maximum active forward flexion is frequently seen with impingement syndrome, but is not specific for diagnosis; - D.6.b.vi Strength testing may reveal weakness.
-This weakness may be the result of pain, disuse, tendon damage, or poor scapulothoracic mechanics; - D.6.b.vii Pain on resisted abduction or external rotation may also indicate that the integrity of the rotator cuff tendons may be compromised; and/or

-D.6.b.viii Weakness of the posterior scapular stabilizers can also be seen as a contributing factor to impingement syndrome by altering the mechanics of the glenohumeral joint.

-D.6.c Laboratory Tests (Impingement Syndrome)
+- D.6.b.i Inspection of the shoulder may reveal deltoid and rotator cuff atrophy; - D.6.b.ii Range of motion is limited, particularly in internal rotation and in cross-body adduction; - D.6.b.iii Passive motion through the 60 to 90 degree arc of flexion may be accompanied by pain and crepitus; this is accentuated as the shoulder is moved in and out of internal rotation; - D.6.b.iv Active elevation of the shoulder is usually more uncomfortable than passive elevation; - D.6.b.v Pain on maximum active forward flexion is frequently seen with impingement syndrome, but is not specific for diagnosis; - D.6.b.vi Strength testing may reveal weakness.
+This weakness may be the result of pain, disuse, tendon damage, or poor scapulothoracic mechanics; - D.6.b.vii Pain on resisted abduction or external rotation may also indicate that the integrity of the rotator cuff tendons may be compromised; and/or weakness of the posterior scapular stabilizers can also be seen as a contributing factor to impingement syndrome by altering the mechanics of the glenohumeral joint. - D.6.c Laboratory Tests

-Laboratory Tests are not indicated unless a systemic illness or disease is suspected.
+Recommended - in select patients where a systemic illness or disease is suspected.